ckadelka/nondegenerate-canalization/README.md

 ## Contents
 - `enumeration.py` – recursive computation of `N(n, m, k)` values.
-- `figures.py` – plotting scripts for all figures in the manuscript.
+- `plot_figures.py` – plotting scripts for all figures in the manuscript.
-- `data/` – precomputed results tables (optional).
+- `figs/` – folder for figures.
-- `notebooks/` – interactive Jupyter notebooks reproducing results.

 ## Requirements
 Python ≥ 3.9 with `numpy`, `matplotlib`, and `pandas`.